firsttris/ccu-addon-mui/README.md

 ## Rooms View

-Once you obtain a session ID, you'll be automatically redirected to the rooms view.
 Here you see all rooms configured in the ccu3, and you can select the room in which you want to see or modify channels.

 ![Screenshot](/docs/Rooms.png)